ScruffyKip/tpp-community-docs/Discord/Landing Channel/Channel Text/Landing Text 2020.md

 :five: **Don't advertise your stream or Discord server** until you are active in the community.
 Simply joining and advertising is not welcomed.

+:six: **Refrain from discussing stream disputes.**
+User bans, timeouts, reports, and the like should be privately brought to a @Stream Chat Moderator.
+Extended discussion of these matters in a public setting may result in action being taken towards the users participating in it.

 Additionally, please keep within the boundaries of the **Discord Partnership Code of Conduct**.
 As a partnered server, we are expected to moderate to this standard.
 Check out the full document here: <https://support.discordapp.com/hc/en-us/articles/360024871991-Discord-Partnership-Code-of-Conduct>

 This Discord server has a warning/strike system in place which the @Server Staff enforce.
 You can read about this system, as well as other policies, here: <https://bit.ly/3gd4UoM>

 ### IMAGE: 2 Roles.png ###